laoshanxi/app-mesh/README.md

 ```
 Note:
 1. On windows WSL ubuntu, use `service appmesh start` to force service start, WSL VM does not have full init.d and systemd
-2. Use env `export APPMGR_FRESH_INSTALL=Y` to enable fresh installation (otherwise, SSL and configuration file will not be refreshed)
+2. Use env `export APPMESH_FRESH_INSTALL=Y` to enable fresh installation (otherwise, SSL and configuration file will not be refreshed)

 ### Command lines